-Deskera is a cloud-based, easy to use software that integrates directly with your business bank account.
-You can access your financial data at any time of the day, from any device, just by downloading the Deskera app.
+Deskera is a cloud-based, easy to use accounting software that integrates directly with your business bank account.
+You can access your financial data at any time of the day, from any device, just by downloading the Deskera mobile app.

 Decide on an Accounting Method

 There are two main methods through which business transactions are recorded: accrual-accounting and cash-accounting.